Pecorino di Carmasciano: Place of origin

 Carmasciano cheese is produced in the area known as Carmasciano, which is constituted by the towns of Guardia Lombardi, Rocca San Felice, and Frigento, in the mountains of Alta Irpinia, in the Italian province of Avellino of the Campania region.
 The general area known as Carmasciano dates back to the Roman period and was documented by Virgil as the area between Guardia Lombardi and Rocca San Felice.
-"Carmasciano" was the name of a Roman soldier who was given the land by the emperor for his success in war.
+The area is named after a Roman soldier who was given the land by the emperor for his success in war.
 The cheese may occasionally be made in Sant'Angelo dei Lombardi, Torella dei Lombardi, Villamaina, and Morra De Sanctis.

 It is made from the unpasteurized milk of the Laticauda breed of sheep.
 The name Laticauda literally means "broad-tailed", as the sheep is of the fat-tailed type.
 The Laticauda sheep are present only in the Campanian Apennines, with their numbers estimated to be around 50,000.
 For this reason, Carmasciano is produced only in limited quantities on small, family-owned farms and is expensive.
 A 2015 survey indicated that only five farms currently produce around 2,000 wheels of Carmasciano each year.